hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/02_experimental_planning_considerations.md

   | sample10 | C | F | 2 |
   | sample11 | C | M | 3 |
   | sample12 | C | M | 4 |

-3. **Upload the filled out Excel spreadsheet to the DropBox link on the schedule page.**

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*